Why do you want to be happy?

 What goes around, comes around.

 Perhaps, you want to be more involved in charity work for children?
-Or maybe you want to be helpful for people around your neighbourhood?
+Or maybe you want to be helpful for people around your neighborhood?
 You can also aim to be a humanitarian?
 Or philanthropist?
 It can be as simple as doing voluntary work for any course or charity you like.
 You decide.

 The happiness you give to others not only will give back happiness to you but also create contentment in your heart.